It's All in the Head: Representation Knowledge Distillation through Classifier Sharing: Introduction

 A model's classifier captures essential information regarding the representation space structure and the discrimination capabilities of the model.
 For example, in \cite{kang2020decoupling}, they tackle the imbalance in long-tail recognition by adjusting only the classifier weights.
 Previous works used the classifier weights of a pre-trained model when training a new model for backward representation compatibility \cite{shen2021backwardcompatible}, or for unsupervised domain adaptation \cite{liu2021cycle}.
-Inspired by these approaches, in this paper we propose to enhance representational knowledge distillation by sharing the classifiers between the teacher and the student models.
+Inspired by these approaches, in this work we propose to enhance representational knowledge distillation by sharing the classifiers between the teacher and the student models.

 Specifically, we explore two methods that deploy classifier weights sharing between the teacher and the student.
-In the first method, the teacher’s classifier is used to constrain the student representation learning by connecting the teacher's classifier to the student backbone as an auxiliary head (with frozen parameters).
-We name this approach \emph{Teacher Head KD}, denoted by TH-KD (Figure \ref{fig:approach}(a)).
+In the first method, the teacher’s classifier is used to constrain the student representation learning by connecting the teacher's classifier to the student backbone as an additional head (with frozen parameters).
+We name this approach \emph{Teacher-Head KD}, denoted by TH-KD (Fig.~\ref{subfig:approach_TH}).
 Sharing the classification boundaries of the teacher in the student optimization process may help shape its representation space to be similar to the one of the teacher.
-In the second scheme, a temporary student classifier is used to regularize the representation learning of the teacher by training the teacher with the student's head.
-We name this approach \emph{Student Head KD}, denoted by SH-KD (Figure \ref{fig:approach}(b)).
-This way, the teacher is forced to learn features that may better suit the limited capacity of the student model.
+Closest to this scheme is the work presented in \cite{Yang2021KnowledgeDV}, where the student is trained such that the teacher's and the student's embeddings produce the same output when passed through the teacher's classifier.
+Herein, we propose a more generalized scheme.
+First, we propose to use a combination of both the teacher’s and the student’s classifiers in the distillation loss.
+Second, during inference, we suggest using the predictions from both classifiers, aggregated by a weighted sum.
+This way, the TH-KD scheme enables to deploy different training and inference configurations.
+In particular, it can be configured such that the teacher head completely replaces the student head.